ric2b/Vivaldi-browser/chromium/docs/website/docs/AUTHORING.md

     be used in other breadcrumbs lists.
 *   `redirect`: To automatically redirect this page/URL to somewhere else, set this to a URL.
+*   `skip_subpages`: If true (it is undefined by default), this page will be omitted from a parent's subPages collection.
 *   `use_title_as_h1`: If this is set to `true` (the default), the title will be included as an H1.